-Werribee Shire Banner – Thursday 28 August 1941
+Werribee Shire Banner (Victoria, Australia) – Thursday 28 August 1941

 OBITUARY ARTHUR EDWARD HOPPER

-Although ailing for the past few months, no immediate concern was felt for the health of Mr. E. A. Hopper until Tuesday night last, when his condition became suddenly alarming.
+Although ailing for the past few months, no immediate concern was felt for the health of Mr. Albert Edward Hopper until Tuesday night last, when his condition became suddenly alarming.
 Despite expert attention, he sank rapidly and passed away at his home in Greaves Street, shortly before midnight.

 The remains were interred in the Werribee cemrtery on Saturday afternoon, when many district residents paid their last respects.
 The coffin was borne to the grave by Messrs.
 A. Smith, W. Pederick and F. Napthine (brothers-in-law) and L. Balfour (nephew).
 The pall was supported by Messrs.
 D. Shields, H. Smith and A. Miller (brother-in-laws), A. Hopper, junr. (nephew), and E. A. Stein- fort, J. King, W. Slattery and M. Reidy.